Dual Diagnosis Rehab

 There are many different types of dual diagnosis treatment centers, but all of them share a few key features.
 First, they all offer detoxification services.
 This is essential for people who are addicted to drugs or alcohol, as it helps them to safely manage withdrawal symptoms and begin the recovery process.

 Second, dual-diagnosis treatment centers offer therapy and counseling services.
-This includes individual counseling, group therapy sessions, family therapy, trauma therapy, .
+This includes individual counseling, group therapy sessions, family therapy, trauma therapy that addresses possible trauma bonding and addiction, and more.
 These services help patients to understand the root causes of their substance addiction and find healthy coping mechanisms for dealing with stressful situations.

 Third, dual-diagnosis treatment centers offer medication management services.
 For many people with mental health struggles, medications can be an important part of addiction and mental health treatments.
 Medications can help to stabilize moods, reduce anxiety, and treat other symptoms of mental disorders.